ericspod/PiProjects/router/Readme.md

 ## Optional Extras

 1. Install ntop: `apt-get install ntopng`.
 This is a web app for monitoring network activity.
 It will run on the RPi through port 3000 and is accessible to clients on the ethernet or wireless access points.
 See https://www.ntop.org/products/traffic-analysis/ntop/

 2. Samba: These instructions are for setting up Samba to share the home directory over the network as a mountable drive in Windows, OSX, etc. Setting a different directory to be shared other than home may be a good idea but this is easy to change.

-   A. Install samba: `sudo apt-get install samba`
+..1.
+Install samba: `sudo apt-get install samba`

-   B. Append the following to `/etc/samba/smb.conf`:
+..2.
+Append the following to `/etc/samba/smb.conf`:
     [home]
     Comment = Home Directory
     Path = /home/pi